truenas/middleware/docs/userguide/index.rst

 .. note:: if you close Shell, the daemon process will stop.
 Have your environment setup (e.g. shares configured and started) **before** starting the iperf process.

 From your desktop, open the client.
-Input the IP of address of the FreeNAS® system, specify the running time for the test under Application layer options
+Input the IP of address of the FreeNAS® system, specify the running time for the test under
-→ Transmit (the default test time is 10 seconds), and click the Run Iperf! button.
-Figure 23.1a shown an example of the client running on a Windows system while an SFTP transfer is occurring on the network.
+:menuselection:`Application layer options --> Transmit` (the default test time is 10 seconds), and click the "Run Iperf!" button.
+Figure 23.1a shows an example of the client running on a Windows system while an SFTP transfer is occurring on the network.

 **Figure 23.1a: Viewing Bandwidth Statistics Using xjperf**